theasshats/project-commonwealth/docs/DESIGN.md

 # Derpack X — Design

 This document captures the **why** behind the architectural decisions in Derpack X. The README and per-folder docs cover the **what**: how to install, how to add a mod, where things live.
-This is for when future-you (or future-me-in-a-fresh-conversation) is staring at something and wondering why it's structured that way.
+This is for when someone is staring at something and wondering why it's structured that way.

 If a decision feels weird, look here first.
 If it isn't here, it should be — propose an addition.